 Change A Poop Diaper At Night – Yes Or No?

-Whether to change diaper at night or not depends to a large extent on what is in the diaper…
+Whether to change the diaper at night or not depends to a large extent on what is in the diaper…

-Many new parent change their babies’ diapers at night even when they have just peed.
+Many new parents change their babies’ diapers at night even when they have just peed.
 I remember doing that as a first time mom, on recommendation from my midwife.
 After three kids, I cannot understand why on earth she told me to do that.
 It just disturbed both my and my baby’s sleep for no good reason at all.
-Today’s diapers can certainly hold a whole night, if using the right size.
+Today’s diapers can certainly hold a whole night if using the right size.
 (Of course, if your baby does have a bad diaper rash, then go ahead and change!)

 Poop, on the other hand, is a whole different story!